bioboot/bimm143_F20/schedule.md

 **Homework**:
- - See **Q6** of the [hands-on lab supplement above]({{ site.baseurl }}/class-material/lecture6-BIMM143_W19.pdf){:.no-push-state}{:target="_blank"}.
+ **Write a function**: See **Q6** of the [hands-on lab supplement above]({{ site.baseurl }}/class-material/lecture6-BIMM143_F20.pdf){:.no-push-state}{:target="_blank"}.
 This entails turning a supplied code snippet into a more robust and re-usable function that will take any of the three listed input proteins and plot the effect of drug binding.
 Note assessment rubric and submission instructions within document.
-(Submission deadline: 12:00pm next **Tuesday, 11/10/20**).
 - DataCamp: [Intermediate R](https://learn.datacamp.com/courses/intermediate-r){:.no-push-state}{:target="_blank"} compltete chapters 1-3 only (~4hrs).